openhab/website/artwork.md

 We provide different versions of our logo, e.g. with or without the "openHAB" text, a vertical and a horizontal version as well as versions for light and dark backgrounds.

 The logos are provided in different formats like svg, eps, ai and png.
-Whereever possible, please prefer the vector formats over png to avoid pixelation.
+Wherever possible, please prefer the vector formats over png to avoid pixelation.

 ## Download